luisanomayo/luisanomayo/README.md

 <h1> Hello!
 My name is Ame <b> AVAN-NOMAYO</b>  </h1>

-<p>Currently studying MSc.
-Data Science at the University of Birmingham, while also working on the Applied Data Science program offered by WorldQuant University.</p>
+<p>Currently studying for a master's degree in Data Science at the University of Birmingham, while also working on the Applied Data Science program offered by WorldQuant University.</p>

 <h2>SKILLS</h2>
 <table>